Upper Peninsula of Michigan: Airports

 There are 43 airports in the Upper Peninsula.
 Of these, six airports have commercial passenger service: Gogebic-Iron County Airport north of Ironwood, Houghton County Memorial Airport southwest of Calumet, Ford Airport west of Iron Mountain, Sawyer International Airport south of Marquette, Delta County Airport in Escanaba, and Chippewa County International Airport south of Sault Ste.
 Marie.
 There are 19 other public use airports with a hard surface runway.
 These are used for general aviation and charter.
 Notably, Mackinac Island, Beaver Island, and Drummond Island are all accessible by airports.
 There are five public access airports with turf runways and thirteen airports for the private use of their owners.
 There is only one control tower in the Upper Peninsula, at Sawyer.

 Ferries and bridges

-The Cut River Bridge in Mackinac County is another notable bridge of the U.P.
+The Cut River Bridge in Mackinac County, another notable bridge of the U.P.

 The Eastern Upper Peninsula Transportation Authority operates car ferries in its area.
 These include ferries for Sugar Island, Neebish Island, and Drummond Island.
 Two ferry companies run passenger ferries from St. Ignace to Mackinac Island.

 The three major bridges in the Upper Peninsula are: